What is a private treaty sale?

 How long does the private treaty process typically take?

-The timeline for private treaty purchases varies based on several factors.
-Finding the right property typically takes 1–6 months, depending on market conditions and your specific requirements.
-The negotiation period usually lasts 1–7 days from initial offer to acceptance.
-Contract exchange typically occurs 1–3 days after the offer is accepted.
-The cooling-off period in NSW is 5 business days (unless waived).
-Settlement period is typically 42 days from exchange, but it can be negotiated.
-Total timeframe from search to settlement usually takes 3–9 months.
-The extended timeframe compared to auctions allows for more thorough due diligence and considered decision-making, which is especially beneficial for first-home buyers.
+Finding the right property typically takes 1 to 6 months depending on market conditions.
+Negotiation usually lasts 1 to 7 days from initial offer to acceptance.
+Contract exchange occurs 1 to 3 days after acceptance.
+The cooling-off period in NSW is 5 business days.
+Settlement is typically 42 days from exchange.
+Total timeframe from search to settlement is usually 3 to 9 months.
+The extended timeline compared to auctions allows for more thorough due diligence.

 What deposit is required for a private treaty purchase?